-Planning system reform – have your say
+Planning system reform – NFU submits response to NPPF

 Industrial unit on a farm

 The government is consulting on proposed changes to the highest-level planning policy document in England.
-Submit your feedback to the NFU by 20 September to have your say.

-The Department for Housing, Communities and Local Government has put forward proposed changes the NPPF (National Planning Policy Framework).
+The Department for Housing, Communities and Local Government has put forward proposed changes to the NPPF (National Planning Policy Framework).

 The new government has already made minor changes to the NPPF, with the ending of the de facto ban for on-shore wind.
 The current consultation represents a major overhaul of the planning system with the aim of delivering more housing, infrastructure, and economically important projects.